Contact Lens For Presbyopia

 Contact lens companies are constantly developing better products with more benefits.
 The FDA maintains a list of approved lenses and keeps a record of any complaints or problems about specific lenses.

-There are two general ways to use contact lenses to correct presbyopia, using lenses in one eye (monovision) or both.
+There are two general ways to use contact lenses to correct presbyopia, using lenses in one eye (monovision) or both eyes.

 Monovision for Presbyopia